serializingme/website-content/content/post/2023-01-27-anyconnect-inter-process-communication.md

 ### A Primer and Two Corrections

-First a small primer on how CAC communicates in between processes, namely `vpnagent.exe`, `vpndownloader.exe`, `vpnui.exe`, `vpncli.exe`, and potentially others.
+First, a small primer on how CAC communicates in between processes, namely `vpnagent.exe`, `vpndownloader.exe`, `vpnui.exe`, `vpncli.exe`, and potentially others.
 For example, the `vpnagent.exe` executable, when running starts listening at `127.0.0.1` on TCP port `62522`.
-It's on this port that it receives the various IPC messages sent by the other executables, for example `vpnui.exe`.
+It's on this port that it receives the various IPC messages sent by the other executables.
 The messages are based on a Type, Length and Value (TLV) structure and have the following format:

 {{< gist serializingme 4206372a06b0bdbc9235eade959d72b7 "cac-ipc-header.h" >}}

-This lead me to the conclusion that I wrongly reached at the time.
+This leads me to the wrong conclusion that I reached at the time.
 The body part of the IPC messages is basically a list of TLVs (if any).
-My assumption was that the Type part of each TLV (the first 2 bytes), was composed of a native type, like string, integer, etc. (first byte) and an index (second byte).
-However that is not the case, the full 2 bytes simply refer to the type in the context of the IPC message being sent, for example a file path, or an IP address, and there is no index.
-This means that the Type value is reused in various messages even if having a different native type.
+My assumption was that the Type part of each TLV, was composed of a native type (first byte), like string, integer, etc. and an index (second byte).
+However that is not the case, the full 2 bytes simply refer to the type in the context of the IPC message being sent, for example a file path, or an IP address.
+This means that the Type value may (and is) reused in various messages even if having a different native type.
 As such a TLV is composed of:

 {{< gist serializingme 4206372a06b0bdbc9235eade959d72b7 "cac-ipc-tlv.h" >}}

 As seen above, there is another detail that I didn't fully understand properly at the time and that contributed to the type/index confusion.
 The TLV type can have a modifier, if the `type & 0x8000 == 0x8000` condition is true, then the entry in the body is no longer a TLV, but a Type and Value (TV) where the value always has 2 bytes length.
-The only usage I have seen for it, was for unsigned 2 bytes long integers, and boolean values as seen below.
+The only usage I have seen for it, was for 2 bytes unsigned long integers, and boolean values as seen in the example below.

 {{< figure image="/uploads/2023/01/cac-ipc-use-installed.png" alternative="Type and Value entry example" caption="Use Installed of CLaunchClientAppTlv.">}}